 - Get out of town!
 Vacations don’t have to be long or expensive.
 Maybe you try a day spa, or get out with your friends for a weekend.

-With Mother’s Day coming in May, I thought I would re-introduce my “Spring Renewal Workshop” on Saturday, May 12th (Mother’s Day Weekend).
+With Mother’s Day coming in May, I thought I would re-introduce my “Spring Renewal Workshop” on Saturday, April 28th.
 It’s a 3 hour workshop that focuses on self-care and a serious reset of body, mind and soul.
 We do some restorative yoga, meditation, guidance cards, reflective writing, discussion around the value of Sacred Self, and goal setting/scheduling our time and life in a more manageable and meaningful way as we move forward.

 Note: all women are welcome to join this workshop, it is not just for moms!
-It might even be a good way for moms and daughters to celebrate together!
+A great way for moms and daughters to enjoy some time together too.

 If you are interested in joining us please contact me, Jenni at firstname.lastname@example.org.